larkiny/nodekit/docs/src/content/docs/guides/40-register-online.md

 You can press `ESC` to leave the key information modal.

-That was it!
+That's it!
 Your node is now participating in Algorand consensus.
 If your account balance is over 30,000 ALGO, it will accumulate rewards for each block it proposes on the Algorand network.